-6. Presentation/Discussion: Performance and the Prioritization Process

-Stephen Decker and Ryan Greene-Roesel gave a presentation on the draft concepts of the performance and prioritization process for the CWTP-TEP.
-Ryan informed the group that this is an initial concept and the details will be formulated and presented at the next meeting.
+7. Presentation/Discussion: Performance and the Prioritization Discussion and Input Stephen Decker and Ryan Greene-Roesel gave a presentation on the draft concepts of performance and prioritization process for the CWTP-TEP.
+Ryan informed the group that this is an initial concept, and the details will be formulated next.